dfelinto/blender-manual/manual/grease_pencil/modifiers/introduction.rst

 There are three types of modifiers for Grease Pencil:

+Modify
+   These are tools similar to the Deform ones (see below), however, they usually do not directly affect the geometry of the object, but some other data, such as vertex groups.
 Generate
    The *Generate* group of modifiers includes constructive tools that either change the general appearance of or automatically add new geometry to an object.